-A strategic plan was started by Fire Chief Mark McAdams with collaboration from Fire Marshal Bobby Belcher, Lieutenant's John Jernigan, Josh Louis and myself.
+A strategic plan was started by Fire Chief Mark McAdams with collaboration from Fire Marshal Bobby Belcher, Chief Ray Cummings, Lieutenant's John Jernigan and Josh Louis.
 That plan was written to establish objectives to work towards through 2025.

 Data collection began by conducting a survey to examine our strengths, weakness, opportunities and threats (SWOT).
 The data would give a perspective from the internal stake holders point of view on the ESDs SWOT.
 Strengths and weaknesses are internal to our organization.
 The opportunities and threats are external.